A low-Mach phase field-lattice Boltzmann-finite difference model for reactive gas flows propagating through complex shaped particle assemblies: Model

-where $M$, $Q_j$ and $s_{kj}$ are the number of reactions, the rate of progress of reaction $j$ and the difference of the molar stoichiometric coefficient of species $k$ in productions and reactants in reaction $j$, respectively. $\Delta h^{o}_{f,k}$ is the formation enthalpy of species $k$ at reference temperature $T_0=298.15 K$.
-It is worth mentioning that in this model, the viscous heating term in the temperature equation, and the Soret effect (mass diffusion induced by temperature gradient) are neglected since their contributions are not significant comparing to other terms.
+In the above equations, the viscous heating term in the temperature equation, and the Soret effect (mass diffusion induced by temperature gradient) are neglected since their contributions are not significant comparing to other terms.

-The above described equations for momentum, mass and energy transport (see Eq.~(\ref{eq:volume-averaged-NS-equation-4}), Eq.~(\ref{eq:volume-averaged-species-equation-5}) and Eq.~(\ref{eq:energy-transport-DI-version})) are solved for the case of low Mach numbers by combining a hybrid Lattice Boltzmann-Finite Difference (LB-FD) numerical framework proposed by Hosseini et al.~\cite{Hosseini2019,Hosseini2020b} with a phase-field-based implementation of a diffuse fluid-solid interface by Namdar and coworkers~\cite{Namdar2023}.
+It is worth mentioning that, in the asymptotic limit of zero interface thickness ($\eta \to 0$), all the DI-equations given in this section converge to their corresponding sharp-interface counterparts.
+Results of such asymptotic analysis have been published for the case of phase-field equations combined with fluid dynamic equations (see, e.g., \cite{Subhedar2020}).
+An asymptotic analysis of the present set of equations runs along similar lines and is omitted here.

+For numerical integration of the above-described DI-version of transport equations for momentum, mass and energy, we use a hybrid Lattice Bolzmann-Finite Difference (LB-FD) approach under low Mach number conditions.
+In this framework, the flow dynamics is modeled via a modified lattice Boltzmann method proposed in~\cite{Hosseini2019}.
+The energy and mass exchanges are computed using a FD scheme.
+This LB solver considers solely the compressibility arising from thermal variations.
+The following distribution function and source terms are employed to determine the velocity and pressure of the flow~\cite{Hosseini2020PhDTheis,Hosseini2019,Hosseini2020}: